Bipul-Harsh/auto-cpp-compiler/README.md

 # Auto CPP Compiler
 ## Version : 1.0.1

-Does repetitve compiling task of .cpp file for you :).
+Does repetitve compiling task of .cpp file for you :smile:.
 Supporting cross platform installation and can work with different text editors :sparkles:.

 ![Prview](./assets/preview.gif)